Relaxation of imbalance in a disordered XX model with on-site dephasing: Different timescales

 where $d^{(m)}_2$ is the corresponding element of the $m^{th}$ eigenvector, weighed by the factors arising from the initial conditions.
 We shall drop the subscript $2$ in what follows.

-Further simplification of Eq.~\ref{C22three} can be made by observing that typically (see Appendix~\ref{appA2}) $d^{(+)}$ is the largest coefficient, hence the principal mode of relaxation is $\Delta^{(+)}$.
-The contribution from $\Delta^{(0)}$ and $\Delta^{(-)}$ modes weighted by $d^{(0)}$ and $d^{(-)}$ respectively effectively act as perturbations around the principal mode\footnote{This is difficult to rigorously prove analytically, but can be seen numerically} (see Appendix~\ref{appA2}).
-In the random disorder case since $\Delta^{(+)}$s are different for different sites, we reintroduce the subscript $j$, and write for the N\'eel initial state, $ I(t)=(1/L)\sum_{j=1}^L|C_j(t)| \sim(1/L)\sum_{j=1}^L |d_j^{(+)}| e^{-\Delta^{(+)}_j t}$, where the perturbative corrections due to the other modes can be neglected due to averaging.
-Additionally, since $d_j^{(+)}$s are $\mathcal{O}(1)$(see Appendix~\ref{appA2}), it is not essential to keep track of them.
-Hence, given a disorder distribution one can calculate the evolution of imbalance for the N\'eel initial state in the thermodynamic limit as,
+Further simplification of Equation~\eqref{C22three} can be made by observing that typically (see Appendix~\ref{appA2}) $d^{(+)}$ is the largest coefficient, hence the principal mode of relaxation is $\Delta^{(+)}$.
+The contribution from $\Delta^{(0)}$ and $\Delta^{(-)}$ modes weighted by $d^{(0)}$ and $d^{(-)}$, respectively, effectively act as perturbations around the principal mode\footnote{This is difficult to rigorously prove analytically, but can be seen numerically} (see Appendix~\ref{appA2}).
+In the random disorder case since $\Delta^{(+)}$'s are different for different sites, we reintroduce the subscript $j$, and write for the N\'eel initial state, $ I(t)=(1/L)\sum_{j=1}^L|C_j(t)| \sim(1/L)\sum_{j=1}^L |d_j^{(+)}| e^{-\Delta^{(+)}_j t}$, where the perturbative corrections due to the other modes can be neglected due to averaging.
+Additionally, since $d_j^{(+)}$'s are $\mathcal{O}(1)$(see Appendix~\ref{appA2}), it is not essential to keep track of them.
+Hence, given a disorder distribution one can calculate the evolution of imbalance for the N\'eel initial state in the thermodynamic limit as

-where different $\Delta^{(+)}_j$s are obtained from the distribution of $h_j$s, using Eq.~\ref{approxeigen}.
-From Eq.~\ref{firstapprox} we can see that in this timescale, $I(t)$ is the average over the decay of magnetization at individual sites with effective decay rates at each site controlled by the disorders in its nearest neighbours.
-From Eq.~\ref{approxeigen}, we also see an emergent energy scale $8 \gamma/W^2$ (recall $J=1$), which gives us the rescaled time $\tau=8 \gamma t/W^2$.
+where different $\Delta^{(+)}_j$s are obtained from the distribution of $h_j$s, using Equation~\eqref{approxeigen}.
+From Equation~\eqref{firstapprox} we can see that in this timescale, $I(t)$ is the average over the decay of magnetization at individual sites with effective decay rates at each site controlled by the disorders in its nearest neighbors.
+From Equation~\eqref{approxeigen}, we also see an emergent energy scale $8 \gamma/W^2$ (recall $J=1$), which gives us the rescaled time $\tau=8 \gamma t/W^2$.